aaliyari/DennisLabRotation/labNotebook.md

 ## <a name="week3"></a>_Week 3_

-**Hypothesis:** If the enhancer-promoter pair found in the Hi-C data are really in contact in 3D, we should be able to detect them using PCR amplification in Aarthi's Hi-C Libraries.
+**Hypothesis:** If the enhancer-promoter pair found in the Hi-C data are really in contact in 3D, we should be able to detect them using PCR amplification in Aarthi's 3C Libraries.
 The primers are desinged based on the 3C protocol: [Naumova et al. 2012](http://www.sciencedirect.com/science/article/pii/S1046202312001788)

 ### Experimental Design: